mightyroy/fluorescent_bead_detector/README.md

 Place all bead images in same directory.

-Run RoyMultiImageRGB.py in terminal from same directory as image files for all-carbon library:
+Run RoyMultiImageRGB.py in terminal from same directory as image files for all-carbon library.
+Green regions are successfully detected bead centers, red regions are overlapping bead regions ignored by the software:

 ![alt text](https://github.com/mightyroy/fluorescent_bead_detector/blob/master/Screen%20Shot%202017-05-30%20at%2011.20.03%20AM.png)